 Seeding, Renovation: Lawns are best renovated beginning in mid-August.
-If a total renovation is required, a non-selective herbicide such as Round-UpTM can be used to kill existing turf.
+If a total renovation is required, a non-selective herbicide can be used to kill existing turf.
 Within 7-10 days, the area can then be prepared for seed or sod.
 Cooler temperatures and adequate rainfall, typical of Long Island autumns, make for ideal turfgrass establishment.